Susan Norman explains non-conscious learning. Do you know what’s going on in your classroom when your back’s turned? Or even when it isn’t?

 It is important to set up an atmosphere where errors really are viewed as an essential part of the learning process and an opportunity to improve without the stigma attached to failure.
 This means reducing testing and competition to a minimum and focusing on teaching, experimenting and playing with the subject.
 Focus on success, improvement and those things people do well.

 The natural learning state of the non-conscious mind is one of relaxed alertness, free from stress.
 So once again, reducing testing and the possibility of failure is essential, while creating an enjoyable, positive atmosphere of learning in the classroom with activities of intrinsic interest and without pressure to perform.
-In addition, it can be really helpful to teach simple relaxation techniques (taking a deep breath and focusing quietly, relaxing from the top of your head down to your toes, etc) and to practise these regularly in class.
+In addition, it can be really helpful to teach simple relaxation techniques (taking a deep breath and focusing quietly, relaxing from the top of your head down to your toes, etc) and to practice these regularly in class.

 In order to be relaxed, we need to be physically, mentally and emotionally comfortable.
 So acknowledge emotions (the teacher’s as well as the learners’) and give learners the language they need to express their emotions.